Resume

 My name is Simon.

-I'm a visionary for software engineering and a pragmatist in writing code.
-Since my studies I’m inspired by the expressive power of computer science.
+I’m a visionary for product engineering and a pragmatist in writing code.
+Ever since my studies I’ve been inspired by the expressive power of computer science.
 Numerous processes from the physical world can be simplified with a digital product.
-The computer is our tool to soon start realizing at low cost.
-It’s fine if it fails with the first attempt.
-With an iterative process, constant feedback from users and data-driven observations we can validate our idea early and regularly and improve our development process organically.
+The computer is our tool to start realizing them at low cost.
+It’s fine if it fails on the first attempt.
+With an iterative process, constant feedback from users, and data-driven observations, we can validate our idea early and regularly and improve our development process organically.

-During my three years as a professional full stack developer I got the chance to move to the beautiful city of Lisbon.
+During my 9 years as a professional full-stack developer I got the chance to move to the beautiful city of Lisbon.
 On top of my daily coding time in various projects I became a mentor for new hires.
-For each new Portuguese colleague I had to come up with an optimal strategy for his on-boarding.
-My key to success was to be patient to understand his level of knowledge first.
-I wanted to understand if he is a top-down or bottom-up learner.
-Then I thought of different ways to explain a subject and visualize it such that my mentee could actively dive into the complexity of a big software system.
+For each new Portuguese colleague I had to come up with an optimal strategy for their onboarding.
+The key to my success was being patient enough to understand their level of knowledge first.
+I wanted to understand whether they were a top-down or a bottom-up learner.
+Then I thought of different ways to explain a subject and visualize it so that my mentee could actively dive into the complexity of a big software system.
 It makes me happy when people succeed with my support.
-And it's also selfish: I feel deepening my own knowledge every time I share it.
+And it’s also selfish: I feel my own knowledge deepen every time I share it.

-The conclusion for working on software in teams is straightforward: If a culture of conveying know-how to team mates prevails, even complex software projects will succeed, simply because everyone stays motivated and is at the edge of the team's proficiency.
+The conclusion for working on software in teams for a while now is straightforward: If a culture of conveying know-how to teammates prevails, even complex software projects will succeed, simply because everyone stays motivated and operates at the edge of the team’s proficiency.

-For the craft of coding, I’m supporting the following credos:
+For the craft of coding, I support the following credos:

 Explicit is better than implicit